OpenLiveWriter/OpenLiveWriter.Github.io/README.md

 ### Contributing
-Open Live Writer is an open source project and wouldn't exist without the passionate community of volunteers and the same is true of the [website contributors](https://github.com/OpenLiveWriter/OpenLiveWriter.github.io/graphs/contributors).
+Open Live Writer is an open source project and wouldn't exist without the passionate community of volunteers and the same is true of the
+It is a good project for begginners do download and fulfill your dreams.[website contributors](https://github.com/OpenLiveWriter/OpenLiveWriter.github.io/graphs/contributors).

 To contribute to the website simply:
   1. Fork the repo and clone locally